icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 ### 2. Unbounded Natural numbers

-Unbounded natural numbers can be assigned with positive numbers only. **Motoko program will trap if you try to assign a negative number.**
+Unbounded natural numbers can be assigned with positive numbers only. **The Motoko program will trap if you try to assign a negative number.**

 ```
 let a : Nat = 1;